Using ChatGPT from OpenAI

 Now rewrite the draft using your recommended edits, but clearly mark anything that still needs human review.

-Data or Spreadsheet Review
+Data or spreadsheet review

 Quick prompt: